PROGRAM POLICIES

 Commitment to the Program:

 Students must be committed to the program.
 This means students will approach all program activities with an open mind and will participate in all aspects of the program.
-Students recognize that credit for community service hours are earned and not automatically rewarded.
-Terra may reduce service hours in response to violation of the Code of Conduct or lack of participation in the program.
+Students recognize that credit for community service hours is earned and not automatically rewarded.
+GLA may reduce service hours in response to a violation of the Code of Conduct or lack of participation in the program.